-Ericsson Scores 1st IndyCar Win At Action-packed Belle Isle
+Ericsson scores 1st IndyCar win at action-packed Belle Isle

 - Oops!Something went wrong.Please try again later.

+DETROIT (AP) — Chip Ganassi tells anyone who will listen that "I like winners” whenever one of his drivers takes the checkered flag.
+So when Marcus Ericsson was hired, he worried the team owner would see his long losing streak and question the pick.

-DETROIT: Marcus Ericsson raced to his first IndyCar victory Saturday in the action-packed opener of the doubleheader at the Raceway at Belle Isle Park.
+Ericsson fixed that problem Saturday by scoring his first IndyCar victory in the action-packed opener of the doubleheader at the Raceway at Belle Isle Park.

 The Swede became the seventh driver to win through seven IndyCar races this season, and he's the fourth first-time winner this year.
 It was the first victory for the former Formula One driver since a GP2 race at Nurburgring in 2013.